kellpossible/blog/content/Adventures/6-NightAppeal.rst

 :date: 2016-11-02 10:00
 :author: Luke Frisken
+:slug: adventures/night-appeal
 :gallery: {photo}NightAppeal
 :image: {photo}NightAppeal/20160708_195321_2.jpg
 :dropcap: M

 *y torch flickers, and then goes out.
 Halfway through the second pitch, I call out below something to make my belayer worried.
 Stopping to take stock, behind me are yells and hoots, a couch burning bonfire rages in the campsite.
 Our friend is making funny noises around the corner on Agamemnon.
 Waiting was worthwhile, the moon shines through and lights the route ahead.”* - 30th June 2015

 .. figure:: {photo}NightAppeal/20150630_232156.jpg
 	:align: left